 The great news is that you do not have to go to the gym to achieve the same results when it comes to this process.
-Simply taking some time out of the day to enjoy some outdoor, deep, full breaths can have an amazing impact on your overall well-being.
+Simply taking some time out of the day to enjoy some outdoor, deep, full breaths can impact your overall well-being.
 Doing this for at least 15 minutes a day brings many benefits.
 If you do deep-breathing exercises in the sun, you will get a double benefit of both oxygen and vitamin D3.
 Or, do what I do and integrate deep breathing exercises into your workout program during the day.

 Want a nice little boost or a little help?
 It is known that the bicarbonate component of Baking Soda is highly alkaline and is used in your body as a buffer to maintain pH balance and optimal function.
-A quote often seen when researching this element is Annelie Pompe’s quote, a world-champion free diver.
+A quote often seen when researching this element is Annelie Pompe’s quote, a world-champion-free diver.
 Annelie states that alkaline tissues can hold up to 20 times more oxygen than acidic ones.

 - Learn More: 10 Breathing Techniques for Stress Relief and More

 - Amazon Product: Natural Breathing Lung Expansion & Exerciser